ZedThree/fort_depend.py/README.md

-# fll is a fortran linked list library
+# fll is a fortran linked list library with possibility of paralell IO

 The library enables operations with linked list.
 For more information see attached ppt or pdf file in the project root directory